woman sticking out her tongue with a challenging expression

 Drinking Alcohol With a Swollen Tongue

 We’ve determined that alcohol can cause tongue swelling, but what if our tongue is already swollen?
-Drinking with a swollen tongue is not recommended as it can cause additional health complications.
+Drinking with a swollen tongue is not recommended as it can cause further health complications.
 When we have a swollen tongue, alcohol can further aggravate symptoms and lead to conditions such as oral thrush, ulcers, leukoplakia, lichens planus, and geographic tongue.

 Without “Biting Our Tongue”